manuka/structured-elements/README.md

 On top of that, validation introduces a long-term maintenance overhead.
 Type definitions change over the lifetime of an application, and having to update or replace the corresponding validation logic can be a real burden.

 Structured Elements is designed to solve these problems.
-It will allow you to:
+It allows us to:

-- Model your data using definitions that are very similar to TypeScript type definitions.
-In fact, they're so similar that GitHub Copilot can often write them for you.
+- Model our data using definitions that are very similar to TypeScript type definitions.
+In fact, they're so similar that GitHub Copilot can often write them for us.
-- Use dynamic references to compose models from other models as needed, so that you can define each data structure exactly once.
+- Use dynamic references to compose models from other models as needed, so that we can define each data structure exactly once.
-- Validate runtime data against your models to prevent runtime errors from unexpected values.
+- Validate runtime data against our models to prevent runtime errors from unexpected values.
 - Use the same core model defintion to validate data as individual items, arrays, key/value collections, and mirrors.
-- Express collections of data as mirrors, allowing you to interact with it as an array or key/value object as needed.
+- Express collections of data as mirrors, allowing us to interact with it as an array or key/value object as needed.
 - Automatically salvage collections of data that have a mixture of valid and invalid elements.
-- Automatically cache models and validation results so that your application is nice and fast.
+- Automatically cache models and validation results so that our application is nice and fast.
-- Access validation results so that you can understand why a given record is invalid in exacting detail.
+- Access validation results so that we can understand why a given record is invalid in exacting detail.

-The overall goal of Structured Elements is to make your runtime data as type-safe as possible so that you can trust it.
+The overall goal of Structured Elements is to make runtime data as type-safe as possible so that we can trust it.
 When applied well, this can eliminate what is arguably the most common source of errors and other bugs.

 ## Installation